CristianStefanTutuianu/tale/_posts/2018-11-01-Leadership-multiplier-effect.md

 image: copy.jpg
 ---

-This is a book I randomly picked while on a flight to Portugal.
-Not my style, but I was surprised to find a leisure style, exactly the kind of book you would read if you are on vacation, have a curiosity for leadership and just love people as much as I do!
-This is my first post, just heads up, I tend to mambo-jumbo what the author says with what I think.
+This is a book I picked while on a flight to Portugal.
+Not my style, but I was surprised to find a leisure style, exactly the kind of book you would read if you are on vacation, have a curiosity for leadership and need a bit of relaxation...

 # Ideas and tips: